yingyonghui/celltalk/README.md

 # to save time, we have precomputed gsva score and saved it in the varible *gsva.mat*
 # gsva.mat <- gsva(sample.expr, Interact[['pathwayLR']], min.sz=10, parallel.sz=10)
 ```
+gsva pathway heatmap, to display the highly variable pathways among all cells (待实现)

 Pathway differential enrichment analysis：
 ```